JuliaPluto/computational-thinking-template/src/mod1_setup_website/basic_info.md

 This file contains metadata for the info displayed in the homepage, particularly

 - **`title`**: the title displayed on top of the homepage
-- **`disclaimer`**: the discalimer displayed below the title.
+- **`disclaimer`**: the disclaimer displayed below the title.
 If you don't want a disclaimer, you can remove this entry.
 - **`highlights`**: in this entry you can specify the highlights of your class, which will be displayed on the homepage.
 This entry should be a vector of highlights.
 Each entry in the vector should be a dict with the following fields
   - **`name`**: the title of the highlight
   - **`text`**: short description of the highlight